 When Stacey committed suicide his death certificate lists his occupation as “laborer” in the “oil fields”.
 He died on July 16th 1981.
 The hour of death is approximately 0130 though, he wasn’t officially pronounced dead until 0915.

-Within a few years of Stacey’s death, his sister’s remember someone named “Red” brought Cynthia Stacey’s belongings.
+After Stacey’s death, his sister’s remembered that someone named “Red” brought Cynthia Stacey’s belongings.
 They aren’t sure how “Red” knew Stacey or how he ended up in possession of Stacey’s things.
-They remember that he drove a red pick-up truck and he might have had a couple guys with him when he went to California.
-Sometime after he delivered Stacey’s things, Red was serving a very long prison sentence for what they think was armed robbery.
+They remember that he drove a red pick-up truck and he had a couple guys with him when he went to California.
+Sometime after he delivered Stacey’s things, Red found himself in trouble and served some time in prison.